gruvw/lang/specifications/specifications.typ

 // verbs can be used as nouns and interchangeably ?

-= Module 4: Grammar
+= Module 3: Grammar

-= Module 5: Pragmatics
+= Module 4: Pragmatics

 // Examines how context influences language use and meaning in conversation.
 // Example content: Politeness strategies, tone, and implied meanings.
 // Discusses variations or regional differences within your constructed language.
 // Example content: Formal vs. informal language, slang, or alternate pronunciation rules.

-= Module 6: Lexicon
+= Module 5: Lexicon

 == Core words

-= Module 7: Accessibility
+= Module 6: Accessibility

 // signed and tactile

-= Module 8: Encoding
+= Module 7: Encoding

 // fixed length and variable length
 // ascii compatibility